lrdodge/thecolincollective.github.io.2016/_activities/say-what-you-see.md

 ---
 title:  "Say What You See"
-category: exercise
+type: exercise
-tags: environment, relationship, observation
+focus: environment, relationship, observation
+source: "Chris Stoker"
+date: 2015-08-29
 ---
 Two person scene starts with the following sequence steps: